thomassuedbroecker/cloud-native-starter/workshop-one-service/0-create-kubernetes-cluster.md

 ## Step 1: Logon to IBM Cloud

-## Step 2: Select in the menu catalog and search for Kubernetes Cluster
+## Step 2: Select in the menu "Catalog" and search for "Kubernetes Cluster"

 ![Kubernetes service](images/ibmcloud-catalog.png)

-## Step 3: Click on the Kubernetes Services and select create
+## Step 3: Click on "Kubernetes Cluster"

+## Step 4: Press "Create"

 ![create Kubernetes service](images/ibmcloud-create-kubernetes-1.png)

-## Step 4: Click on the Kubernetes Services and select create Free
+## Step 5: Click on the Kubernetes Services and select "Free"

 Ensure you set following values in the creation dialog: